Frequently Asked Questions

 - If you aren't familiar with the location of the wedding, do you scout it out beforehand?

 Even if I am already familiar with your venue, I always visit beforehand the locations of your event to make sure I know aspects of lighting, how you have organized the layout, and any other aspects of your planning that might affect my shooting.
 If I have to travel a great distance to get there, I will make sure I arrive early enough to scope out the situation.
+I will always be at your rehearsal to make sure I understand the lighting, shot angles, and any other restrictions.

 - Do you use a shotlist that we provide or do you sort of wing it?